capistrano/capistrano/documentation/getting-started/cold-start/index.markdown

 To run through that shortly, what did we do:

 1. We asked Capistrano to run the command `git:check`.
-2. Capistrano recognised that in order to fulfil this request, it had first to execute the task `git:wrapper`, a *prerequisite*.
+2. Capistrano recognised that in order to fulfil this request, it had to first execute the task `git:wrapper`, a *prerequisite*.
-3. Capistrano exexuted the `git:wrapper` task, and uploaded the `/tmp/git-ssh.sh` file, and made it executable.
+3. Capistrano executed the `git:wrapper` task, and uploaded the `/tmp/git-ssh.sh` file, and made it executable.
 This satisfies the `git:wrapper` task defined [here](https://github.com/capistrano/capistrano/blob/v3/lib/capistrano/tasks/git.rake#L9)